el2iot2/sitemap-stylesheet/README.md

 Getting Started
 ---------------

-Fire up the XSLT engine of your choice, feeding it your sitemap.xml and sitemap.xsl to get a shiny new sitemap.html
+ 1. Fire up the XSLT engine of your choice
+ 2. Feed it your sitemap.xml and sitemap.xsl
+ 3. Get a shiny new sitemap.html